Man killed, woman wounded in Albany Park shooting

 A man was killed and a woman was wounded by gunfire early Monday in Albany Park.

-The man, 22, suffered multiple gunshot wounds and was taken to Illinois Masonic Medical Center, where he later died, police said.
+Juan Nandi, 22, suffered multiple gunshot wounds and was taken to Illinois Masonic Medical Center, where he later died, authorities said.

 The woman, 20, was shot in the leg and transported to the same hospital in good condition, police said.